bisolajongbo/Portfolio/README.md

 **Supply Chain Performance Dashboard.**

-This project is about evaluating and optimizing supply chain performance
+This project is about evaluating and optimizing supply chain performance which contains two page analyzed and visualized using Excel

 ![image](Supply Chain Overview Dashboard-1.png)